Skip to main content

 At Paris Brain Institute

-The research objectives of the ‘Mov'It: Mouvement, Investigations, Thérapeutique."
-Marie Vidailhet and Stéphane Lehéricy on dystonia are to restore cerebral function, enabling patients to regain optimal motor control.
-To achieve this, the team is developing multimodal research in imaging, neurophysiology and clinical research to understand the dysfunctions of the brain structures that cause dystonia and to develop solutions for repairing them.
-In particular, the team has demonstrated a strong involvement of the cerebellum, which has both a compensatory capacity and a capacity to alter movement.
+The research objectives of the MOV’IT: Movement, Investigation, Therapeutics.
+Normal and Abnormal Motor Control: Movement Disorders and Experimental Therapeutics team on dystonia led by Prof. Marie Vidailhet and Prof. Stéphane Lehéricy are to restore brain function, allowing the patient to regain optimal motor control and overall well-being.
+To achieve this, the team is developing multimodal research in imaging, neurophysiology, and clinical practice to understand the brain dysfunctions that cause dystonia and develop solutions to repair them.
+The team has demonstrated significant involvement of the cerebellum, which has the ability to both compensate for and alter movement.

-A recent study by the MOV'IT team, led by Yulia Worbe (AP-HP/Sorbonne University), Emmanuel Roze (AP-HP/Sorbonne University), Pierre Pouget (CNRS) and Clément Tarrano (AP-HP/Sorbonne University), shows that the integration of visual signals is disrupted in patients with myoclonic dystonia.
+A recent study by the MOV’IT team, led by Yulia Worbe (AP-HP/Sorbonne University), Emmanuel Roze (AP-HP/Sorbonne University), Pierre Pouget (CNRS), and Clément Tarrano (AP-HP/Sorbonne University), shows that visual signal integration is impaired in patients with myoclonic dystonia.